aeharding/voyager/README.md

 - Messaging, mentions and replies
 - Creating new posts (url/photo/text)
 - Deleting/editing comments
+- Deleting/editing posts
 - Swipe to hide posts
 - Saving/bookmarking
 - Favorites
+- Android theme (beta)

 **What is on the roadmap?**

-- Deleting/editing posts
 - More customization
-- Android theme
 - Native notifications and badging
 - Translations
 - ...and more!